 The parking goes on forever and ever, so we were glad to get a relatively close parking spot when our day was over!

-- If you are bringing kids under 5, definitely bring a good stroller, baby carrier, and both isn't a bad idea either.
+- If you are bringing kids under 5, definitely bring a good stroller, baby carrier, and/or a wagon.